42-AI/SentimentalBB/Setup.md

 Here are the steps you should follow for this: <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>

-Once aws is installed, add the access keys (see slack message from Louis) by typing this command in the CLI:
+Once aws is installed, and if you are a developper of this projet, add the access keys (see slack message from Louis) by typing this command in the CLI:

 ```sh
 aws configure